 Section 2: The purpose of this organization shall be:

-To act as the elected representative body of the graduate student community of Bowling Green State University, hereafter referred to as BGSU, bearing the responsibility of graduate student concerns at all levels of the University, and ensuring just representation and treatment of all BGSU graduate students.
+To act as the representative body of the graduate student community of Bowling Green State University, hereafter referred to as BGSU, bearing the responsibility of graduate student concerns at all levels of the University, and ensuring just representation and treatment of all BGSU graduate students.

 To institute any measure or function deemed proper to the interest of the BGSU graduate student community.

+To provide a venue for presentation and discussion of issues related to both academic and non-academic aspects related to graduate students and the broader university community.
+Further, to provide a space to debate such issues and issue resolutions intended to convey the sense of the Senate where the representatives deem necessary.

 Section 3: Any graduate student of BGSU in good standing, as established by the BGSU Graduate College, is eligible for membership in the GSS.